10 Days in Istanbul Turkey Itinerary in the Winter

 Breakfast at Yigit Sofram

 You may have started to pick up that we haven’t been particularly impressed with the food in Istanbul so far.
-But Yigit Sofram is one of the few that I’ve enjoyed thoroughly and would definitely recommend a visit.
-Go hungry as they offer you quite a spread for breakfast and the food is delicious.
-Their homemade Bazlama bread, especially, was a delight and paired so well either with sweet or savoury foods.
-I originally ordered the Sujuk Menemen but there was a little mix-up and I ended up with Sujuk & Eggs instead.
+But Yigit Sofram is one of the few that I’ve enjoyed thoroughly and would recommend a visit.
+Go hungry, as they offer you quite a spread for breakfast, and the food is delicious.
+Their homemade Bazlama bread, especially, was a delight and paired so well with either sweet or savoury foods.
+I originally ordered the Sujuk Menemen, but there was a little mix-up, and I ended up with Sujuk & Eggs instead.
 It’s okay though as the food was delicious!
 The dish comes together with bread, cheese, tomatoes & olives, Bazlama bread and jam, and Turkish tea.
 Additionally, I’ve also tried out their hot milk & honey, and that was exactly the hug in a mug I needed.
 Read my full review of Yigit Sofram Istanbul here.

 St. Anthony of Padua Church